In his astute post “‘Native experience’ vs styling select boxes”, Bruce Lawson correctly identified a common tension in the web world:

 Based on my own experience, I see the following arguments in favor of changing the display of a browser-delivered UI control quite often:

 - It doesn’t look good to me.

 - It clashes with our brand’s color scheme.

-- We want the web experience to feel like a native app.
+- We want the web experience to feel like a platform-specific app.

 - It doesn’t behave how we think it should.